 To be honest, many might think the technique is a no-no for redheads.
 But we soon discovered this was not the case; red hair comes in many shades, so the only difficulty is choosing which highlight is best to achieve the balayage look.

 We turned to 3 hair color experts to provide us the top tips for redheads who are interested in this hot new trend:

 1. Do your research & find the right salon.

 Find a balayage color expert in your area who is skilled in this art and has worked on redheads before.
-Julie Featherman, owner of juju salon & organics in Philadelphia, recommends bringing in photos for inspiration.
+Julie Featherman, the owner of juju salon & organics in Philadelphia, recommends bringing in photos for inspiration.

 “You and your stylist might have totally different ideas about what auburn looks like.
 What about copper?
-Find some pictures that realistically capture your natural red color and showcase different balayage ideas.
+Find some pictures that really capture your natural red color and showcase different balayage ideas.
 Your stylist needs an idea of what shades, how light and how noticeable.”